 A minimum of 4 data points in a year are generally used to assess toxic substances per USEPA guidance (USEPA, 2002).
-In rare instances, and particularly in the case of acute WQS, limited data (less than 4 data points) demonstrating exceedance of WQS may be used to assess a water body as not supporting; if so, the basis for these decisions will be reflected in ATTAINS.
-A seven-year window of the most recent quality assured data is used for WCMP information to capture two probabilistic monitoring events spaced five years apart.
+Uncommonly, and particularly in the case of acute WQS, limited data (less than 4 data points) demonstrating exceedance of WQS may be used to assess a water body as not supporting; if so, the basis for these decisions will be reflected in ATTAINS.
+A seven-year window of the most recent quality assured data is used for WCMP information to capture two probabilistic monitoring cycles spaced five years apart (see Section 3.2 for additional information).